coderdj/kodiaq/README.rst

 Prerequisites:
    * For user module see above
-   * For master module
+   * Master module
       * For DDC10 online high energy veto support, libtcl8.5 and libexpect are required.
    * For slave module
       * CAENVMElib as well as an A2818/A3818 PCI card with its driver installed.
       * libsnappy, libpthread, libprotoc (dev versions)
       * For mongodb support, libmongoclient.
 Note that this also requires the boost libraries.

 Steps:
      1. Cofigure with ./configure.
 There are some possible options.
          * --enable-master to compile with master program
 	 * --enable-slave to compile with slave program
 	 * --disable-user to not compile UI
 	 * --enable-ddc10 to compile with support for DDC module.
 Only activated if koMaster is also compiled.
 	 * --enable-all to compile master (with ddc10 support), slave, and user programs
 	 * --enable-lite to compile a lite version of the software that is suitable for standalone systems
       2. make
       3. The executables for master/slave/user programs should be available in src/*.
 A shortcut to starting the UI is in the top directory.